Musical.ly: Growth

 At the beginning, the team launched the app in both the Chinese and American markets.
 However, compared to the domestic market's tepid reaction, their app was particularly popular in the American teenager market.
 As their team size was small, they decided to mainly focus on the U.S. market.
 The product quickly accumulated a group of loyal users, and although the total number of the users continued to be not very large, the activity level of the users was very high.

 In July 2015, the app began to attract millions of users, allowing "musers" (Musical.ly users) to lip-sync to millions of songs.
 Musical.ly climbed up to the number 1 position in the iOS App Store, becoming the most-downloaded free app in over 30 countries, including the US, Canada, UK, Germany, Brazil, the Philippines and Japan.
 In May 2016, Musical.ly reached 70 million downloads, with over 10 million new videos posted every day.

 In June 2016, Coca-Cola launched its #ShareACoke campaign on Musical.ly, which introduced Musical.ly's "User-Generated Ads" model.
 On July 24, 2016, during VidCon, Musical.ly officially launched Live.ly, its new live video streaming platform.
-On Live.ly, users could live-stream to their Musical.ly fans.
+On Live.ly, users could live-stream to their Musical.ly.

 Merger into TikTok

 On November 9, 2017, the Wall Street Journal reported that Musical.ly Inc had been sold to Bytedance Technology Co., which operates the program Toutiao, for as much as US$1 billion.
 However, Recode estimated that the sale would be for around US$800 million.
-On August 2, 2018, Bytedance consolidated the user accounts of Musical.ly and TikTok, merging the two apps into one and keeping the title TikTok.
-Users could still produce videos between 15 seconds and one minute, but could now access a larger number of filters and effects, as well as smoother editing and publishing systems and higher-quality code.
+On August 2, 2018, musical.ly and TikTok merged, with existing accounts and data consolidated into one app, keeping the title TikTok.
+This ended musical.ly and made TikTok a worldwide app, excluding China, since China's separate version of TikTok is called Douyin.
+At first, the musical.ly features were still present on the TikTok app, including crowns (musical.ly's unique verification system), page categories, and duets.
+Eventually, TikTok removed crowns and replaced them with check marks.
+They also got rid of page categories and started implementing many other features, including LIVE broadcasts, favorites, reposts, stitches, voice effects, filters, and more.

+As a result of the merger, Alex Zhu, the CEO of Musical.ly, became Head of Product for TikTok at Bytedance.